 If you are determined to pay off your debts, then you may have heard of "snowballing" - it's the approach where you pay the minimum to all of your debts except one, which you overpay by as much as possible each month.
 (If you can't afford to pay the minimums to your debts, snowballing isn't for you - look at A simple roadmap of debt solutions to see what your options are.)
 But which debt should … [Read more...]

 A reader asked about the best way to clear debt: "I owe about 12k and my partner a bit more.
 We are well paid but we can't rely on the bonuses and we want to get a house as soon as possible.
 What do you suggest?
 Preferably easy as we both work long hours - please don't tell me to take sandwiches to work!"
 First well done on taking the decision to do something about your debts.
-Large debts may be … [Read more...]
+It's pretty easy … [Read more...]